Diabetic Neuropathy FAQs

-As previously discussed, people with diabetes must always take proper care of their feet and inspect their feet regularly.
-One reason for this is that peripheral neuropathy can lead to numbness.
-This means that if an injury to the feet occurs, it may not be felt or noticed.
-Lack of care for this injury can lead to a serious infection that will not heal, resulting in amputation of the foot in the most severe cases.
+It is imperative for people with diabetes to properly care for their feet, including examining the feet with regular frequency.
+This is because peripheral neuropathy can lead to numbness.
+If a person with diabetes experiences numbness in their feet and injures their feet, the injury may not be felt.
+Lack of care for the foot wound could lead to a serious infection that will not heal, resulting in amputation of the foot in the most severe cases.

-Q:Often seen with diabetes, what other diseases of automatically functioning nerves?
+Q:Often seen with diabetes, what other diseases involve automatically functioning nerves?

-A:Other diseases of automatically functioning nerves are called autonomic neuropathy and visceral neuropathy.
+A:Other diseases that involve automatically functioning nerves are called autonomic neuropathy and visceral neuropathy.

 Q:Diabetic peripheral neuropathy can be cured.
 True or False?

-Although there is no cure for diabetic peripheral neuropathy, treatments are available to help control the symptoms of diabetic nerve pain.
-Medications that can work to control nerve pain include certain types of medications such as (pregabalin) Lyrica®, duloxetine (Cymbalta®), and certain anti-seizure medications.
-Additionally, capsaicin and lidocaine in topical form may be applied to the affected area to relieve pain.
+here is no cure for diabetic peripheral neuropathy.
+However, medications that can manage the symptoms of diabetic nerve pain are available.
+These treatments include certain types of antidepressants, duloxetine (Lyrica, Cymbalta), and some anti-seizure medications.
+Additionally, capsaicin and lidocaine may be applied to the skin to relieve pain.

 Source quiz on MedicineNet